Creating a single digital presence for our citizens

 We definitely approached the SDP project as a joint project, a partnership with DPC.
 We were aligned on the vision and knew how to implement it.
 We ran the process using an agile methodology and a co-blended team (Salsa and DPC).
 DPC also liked this approach because it allowed them to leverage Salsa’s existing expertise while also starting to upskill and bring some of that knowledge in-house.

-We launched the alpha website alpha.vic.gov.au running on the newly developed SDP on 27 June 2018.
+The the alpha website alpha.vic.gov.au was recently launched by DPC, running on the newly developed SDP.

 From a tech point of view we see four main reasons why the SDP is a great digital innovation: